MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cas-compliance-trust.md

 ### Permissions

 Microsoft Cloud App Security supports role-based access control.
-Office 365 and Azure Active Directory Global admin and Security admin roles have full access to Cloud App Security, and Security readers have read access.
+Microsoft 365 and Azure Active Directory Global admin and Security admin roles have full access to Cloud App Security, and Security readers have read access.
 [For more information](/cloud-app-security/manage-admins).

 ## Customer controls for organizational compliance